RudiesGarage/JetSetRadioLive/README.md

   * Toe Jam & Earl - The OST from the game Toe Jam & Earl
   * Crazy Taxi - The OST from the game Crazy Taxi
   * End of Days - Songs that breath the end of the world.
-  * King for Another Day - All the songs featured in the King for another Day tournament and livestream by the [SilvaGunner](https://www.youtube.com/channel/UC9ecwl3FTG66jIKA9JRDtmg) team
+  * King for Another Day - All the songs featured in the King for Another Day tournament and livestream by the [SilvaGunner](https://www.youtube.com/channel/UC9ecwl3FTG66jIKA9JRDtmg) team
   * Future Generation - JSRF tribute album by [Sashko Naganuma](https://soundcloud.com/highraiser/sets/mfjsrfg)
   * JetMashRadio - Various Mashups of JSR Tracks!
   * DJChidow - JSR remixes by [DJ Chidow](https://www.youtube.com/channel/UCOo9h1giPjMizVrgDuLAV4w)